 The School Council itself elects four of its members to undertake the key roles of Chair, Vice-chair, Secretary and Treasurer.
-These pupils are mentored by Mrs. Thoms as they learn the skills of running meetings and facilitating discussions.
-Mr Gadd (Headteacher), year leaders, and governors also attend meetings when they can too!
+These pupils are mentored by Mrs. Catford as they learn the skills of running meetings and facilitating discussions.
+Mr Gadd (Headteacher), assistant heads, and governors also attend meetings when they can too!

 What does the School Council do?